-NATIONAL OYSTER DAY
+NATIONAL OYSTER DAY | AUGUST 5

-Here are some other interesting oyster facts:
+Here are some other exciting oyster facts:

 - Only one out of every 10,000 oysters will produce a pearl.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL OYSTER DAY

 Use #NationalOysterDay to post on social media.

 The origins of National Oyster Day have not been determined.